luispmoraisc/intercept-requests-js/README.md

 - Push your changes `git push origin my-feature`

 After the merge of your pull request is done, you can delete your branch

 ## 📝 License

 This project is based with MIT License.
-See the file [LICENTE](LICENSE) for more informations.
+See the file [LICENSE](LICENSE) for more informations.